-The SP2 scattering and rBC incandescence responses were calibrated with ammonium sulfate and Aquadag® (Acheson, lot #9054), respectively.
-Aquadag is an aqueous-based colloidal dispersion of ultrafine graphitic carbon.
-The total-carbon content

-- of Aquadag® is 90-93%, while the organic-carbon content is 7-10% (Gysel et al., 2011).
-Although it has been shown that denuding Aqaudag particles at 400 °C increases their SP2 response by 15% (Laborde et al., 2012), we did not use a thermal denuder in our calibrations, primarily because it is customary in the SP2 community not to do so.
+The SP2 scattering and rBC incandescence responses were calibrated with ammonium sulfate and Aquadag® (Acheson, lot no. 9054), respectively.
+Aquadag is an aqueousbased colloidal dispersion of ultrafine graphitic carbon.
+The elemental-carbon content of Aquadag[®] is 90-93 %, while the organic-carbon content is 7-10% (Gysel et al., 2011).
+Although it has been shown that denuding Aquadag particles at 400 °C increases their SP2 response by 15 % (Laborde et al., 2012), we did not use a thermal denuder in our calibrations, primarily because it is customary in the SP2 community not to do so.
 The SP2 data and calibration were processed using the Paul Scherrer Institute SP2 Toolkit version 4.100a.
 Both Aquadag® and ammonium sulfate were size selected using a DMA.
 The mobility-diameter-selected Aquadag® was converted to a physical diameter using the effective density curves found in Gysel et al. (2011).
-The scattering response was fitted to the mobility diameter of ammonium sulfate using Mie scattering - calculations; the refractive index of $(NH_4)2SO_4$ was assumed to be 1.51m + 0i.
+The scattering response was fitted to the mobility diameter of ammonium sulfate using Mie scattering calculations; the refractive index of $(NH_4)2SO_4$ was assumed to be 1.51 + 0i.

-2.2 Calculating SP2 Absolute Laser Power
+2.2 Calculating SP2 absolute laser power

-laser power using calibration PSLs.
+To quantitatively assess the laser power needed to completely vaporize rBC particles in the SP2, we calculated the absolute laser power using calibration PSLs.
 The SP2 inherently measures laser power qualitatively using a leakage detector, which is useful to monitor the consistency of the laser alignment.
-It is difficult, however, to relate this measurement to absolute laser power because the finesse of the Nd: YAG crystal face as well as the intra-cavity mirror are unknown.
-Furthermore, it is difficult to draw correlation between the leakage detector voltage and the absolute laser power (Figure S1).
-To account for this, as well as differences in the avalanche photo diode (APD) gain between SP2 instruments and versions, Schwarz et al. (2010) developed a method to calculate the absolute SP2 laser power independent of these variances.
+It is difficult, however, to relate this measurement to absolute laser power because the finesse of the Nd: YAG crystal face as well as the intracavity mirror are unknown.
+Furthermore, it is difficult to draw correlation between the leakage detector voltage and the absolute laser power (Fig. S1 in the Supplement).
+To account for this, as well as differences in the avalanche photodiode (APD) gain between SP2 instruments and versions, Schwarz et al. (2010) developed a method to calculate the absolute SP2 laser power independent of these variances.
 There, reference PSLs were used to determine the peak optical power to the scatter detector APD.
-The peak power incident on the APD from a 220-nm PSL particle, P, can be calculated from the peak voltage produced by the scatter detector:
+The peak power incident on the APD from a 220 nm PSL particle, P, can be calculated from the peak voltage produced by the scatter detector:

-To quantitatively assess the laser power needed to completely vaporize rBC particles in the SP2, we calculated the absolute where S is the modal scattering-peak height from a 220-nm PSL sampled in units of 2.44 mV steps (the resolution of the SP2's high speed analog to digital converter); R1 is the impedance of the resistor used in the current-to-voltage conversion for the first stage of gain in the SP2 APD board (49.9 kΩ for SP2 #052); G2 is the gain of amplification (2 and 20.1 for the low and high gain on SP2 #052, respectively); and A is the sensitivity of the APD (12 A/W for SP2 #052).
+$$P\left(\frac{nW}{220\,\text{nm}\,\text{PSL}}\right) = \frac{S \cdot 2.44{(\text{mV})}}{[R1{\Omega}] \,[G2] \,[A{(\text{A/W})}]} \times 10^{6},\tag{1}$$ where S is the modal scattering-peak height from a 220 nm PSL sampled in units of 2.44 mV steps (the resolution of the SP2's high-speed analog-to-digital converter); R1 is the impedance of the resistor used in the current-to-voltage conversion for the first stage of gain in the SP2 APD board (49.9 k Ω for SP2 no. 052); G2 is the gain of amplification (2 and 20.1 for the low and high gain on SP2 no. 052, respectively); and A is the sensitivity of the APD (12 A/W for SP2 no. 052).
 It is important to note that the APD response depends on both its bias voltage and temperature.
-Thus, the SP2 should be used within ±5 °C of the temperature used for the absolute power calculation.
-For most experiments, 220-nm PSL were used, but in some cases 300-nm PSL were used.
-The peak power scattered by PSLs of other sizes can be scaled to 220 nm using Mie theory as outlined by Schwartz et al. (2010).
+Thus, the SP2 should be used within ± 5 °C of the temperature used for the absolute power calculation.
+For most experiments, 220 nm PSL was used, but in some cases 300 nm PSL was used.
+The peak power scattered by PSLs of other sizes can be scaled to 220 nm using Mie theory as outlined by Schwarz et al. (2010).